janstenpickle/extruder/README.md

 # Shapeless Config

-This library uses [shapeless](https://github.com/milessabin/shapeless) to provide a neat syntax to instantiate Scala case classes from a configuration source.
+This library uses [shapeless](https://github.com/milessabin/shapeless) and [cats](https://github.com/typelevel/cats) to provide a neat syntax to instantiate Scala case classes from a configuration source.

 **Rules for configuration resolution are encoded in the declaration of the case class itself**